zaiisao/Documentation/en/faqs/abnormal_exit.md

 ---
-title: Abnormal exit
+title: What should I do if my app crashes?
 description: abnormal exit, abnormal
 platform: All Platforms
-updatedAt: Tue Nov 19 2019 10:56:10 GMT+0800 (CST)
+updatedAt: Fri May 22 2020 15:14:09 GMT+0800 (CST)
 ---
-# Abnormal exit
+# What should I do if my app crashes?
-The recording exits abnormally when the app crashes.
-As long as the call or live broadcast is ongoing, the Agora Cloud Recording service keeps recording and uploading.
-You can use the original App ID, channel name, and UID to join the channel again and take control of the original recording instance.
+A recording session is not affected if an app with cloud recording integrated crashes.
+You can use the original App ID, channel name, and UID to call `acquire` and `start` to control the original recording instance.

+<div class="alert info">If the recording times out and exits, calling <code>acquire</code> and <code>start</code> creates a new recording instance.</div>